-Applicants scoring below 80% in the DN 2021 call are not eligible to resubmit a similar proposal in the DN 2022 call.
+Applicants having a score below 80% in the DN 2022 call are not eligible to resubmit a similar proposal in the DN 2023 call.

-A 'similar' proposal or contract is one that differs from the current one in minor ways, and in which some of the present consortium members are involved.
+A 'similar' proposal - one that differs from the current one in minor ways, and in which some of the present consortium members are involved.